xwmx/nb/README.md

 nb example:todos.md d
 ```

-When a notebook name with colon is called without a command, `nb` runs
+When a notebook name with colon is called without a subcommand, `nb` runs
 `nb ls` in the specified notebook:

 ```bash